scottcolfer/scottcolfer.github.io/_posts/2018-03-02-value-context.md

 Sometimes, these may be in conflict.
 Political needs may not have been clearly expressed to us, and may be disclosed by our bureaucratic rules.

+---

+What's the point of a product manager?
+- to provide a high level business value context.

+"Is it possible that the product owner role feels like a good idea because it helps fit Agile practices into a command-and-control hierarchy?" p.85

+"The product owner can be seen in a different light.
+Rather than being the authority of business value, making business value tradeoffs down to the feature level, the product owner can also be seen as the *visionary* responsible for a product or system, the person who communicates a vision behind a product and steers its development and evolution, the person who establishes a high level business value *context* in which the team generates solutions.
+The concept of the product owner's role makes all the more sense now that we have come to think of a business as a type of Complex Adaptive System (CAS).
+A CAS is a self-organising system with non-linearities and complex interactions, one in which leadership can influence, but not control, outcomes.
+An important function of leadership in a CAS is to provide context and incentives that nudge the system towards the desired outcomes.
+In John Henry Clippinger III's book 'The Biology of Business', a business organisation is presented as a Darwinian universe in which leaders and managers can set parameters that determine what ideas and behaviours are most likely to survive: 'Management cannot, and need not, have perfect information; the challenge of management is to create the conditions and contexts that select for a range of desired outcomes as in the processes of natural selection.'"